icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

   "message": "The RDAP response was provided over HTTP, per section 1.2 of the RDAP_Technical_Implementation_Guide_2_1 shall be HTTPS only."
 }
 ```
+See the [HTTP to HTTPS Redirects][http-to-https-redirects] conformance consideration for further information.

 Note: If redirects are present, the test [[tigSection_1_2_Validation]][id-tigSection_1_2_Validation] shall be performed  on the URL on the last HTTP redirect.